Published 13:01 IST, May 12th 2020

 Advertisement

-With tensions soaring between Beijing and Washington, United States President Donald Trump on May 11 reportedly said that he opposes renegotiation of US-China ‘Phase 1’ deal.
-Trump’s statement came after a Chinese state-run newspaper reported that some government officials in Beijing were urging fresh talks and possibly invalidating agreement.
-However, Trump said that he wanted to see if Beijing lived up to deal to massively increase purchases of US goods.
+With tensions soaring between Beijing and Washington, United States President Donald Trump on May 11 reportedly said that he opposes renegotiation of the US-China ‘Phase 1’ deal.
+Trump’s statement came after a Chinese state-run newspaper reported that some government officials in Beijing were urging fresh talks and possibly invalidating the agreement.
+However, Trump said that he wanted to see if Beijing lived up to the deal to massively increase purchases of US goods.

 Advertisement